 This course is offered in various formats at our campuses.

-- Other schedules may be offered.
-Check catalogue for details.
+Other schedules may be offered.
+Check the EMR course page for details.

 Students are assessed and coached throughout the course.
 Formal evaluations are as follows: